The Mountaineers is a volunteer-led nonprofit organization with 14,000 active members in the Pacific Northwest.

 Virtual Events at The Mountaineers

-Connect with The Mountaineers community for the following virtual events
+Connect with The Mountaineers community for the following virtual events.

 Not a member?
 No problem!
 Create a FREE account as Guest Adult or Guest Family and then register for any two Mountaineers virtual events!
 If you plan to enjoy more than two virtual events, join The Mountaineers.
 Member ship begins at $75/individual and $130/family.
 For more information, visit the The Mountaineers membership page.

-Virtual backing trip: Pacific Crest Trail
+Virtual event: Hiking the Pacific Crest Trail

 For more events, visit The Mountaineers virtual event calendar.